ed77441/ChineseChessServer/README.md

 # ChineseChessServer

-This project is developed using `.NET winform`, final project of algorithm class
+This project is developed using `C# console application`, final project of algorithm class

 ## Description